MONEI/MONEI/README.md

 Send MONEI's to email addresses, mobile phones or any device

-Create more MONEI's based on the interest of users of converting their fiat into UNI
+Create more MONEI's based on the interest of users of converting their fiat into MONEI's

 Share part of the comissions (buy and sell MONEI's) with the community by giving interest to the users holding the MONEI's in the Smart Contract